 In June 2001, the FASB issued SFAS No. 141, "Business Combinations" and SFAS No. 142, "Goodwill and Other Intangible Assets".
 SFAS No. 141 supersedes APB Opinion No. 16, "Business Combinations" and requires the use of the purchase method of accounting for all business combinations prospectively.
 SFAS No. 141 also provides guidance on recognition of intangible assets apart from goodwill.
 SFAS No. 142 supercedes APB Opinion No. 17, "Intangible Assets", and changes the accounting for goodwill and intangible assets.
 Under SFAS No. 142, goodwill and intangible assets with indefinite useful lives will not be amortized but will be tested for impairment at least annually and whenever events or circumstances occur indicating that these intangible assets may be impaired.
-The Company adopted the provisions of SFAS No. 141 in June of 2001.
 The Company adopted the provisions of SFAS No. 142 effective January 1, 2002, and as a result, the Company ceased the amortization of goodwill on that date.